 It helped volunteers cope with behavioral problems, like agitation and mood swings, and clinical complications, like tremors.
 All of these benefits can be useful in managing alcohol withdrawal in patients addicted to the substance.

-How Does a Typical Treatment Regiment Look Like?
+What Does a Typical Treatment Regimen Look Like?

 - Tablet – One of the most widely used forms of Propranolol is tablets.
 The effects of the drug can last for over 12 hours, which is more than enough to get the desired effect.